Strobesstrobes

 What is the difference between SSRF and CSRF?

 SSRF makes the server send requests to destinations of the attacker's choosing, exploiting the server's network trust.
-CSRF makes a victim's browser send authenticated requests to an application the user is logged into.
+CSRF makes a victim's browser send authenticated requests to an app the user is logged into.
 SSRF abuses the server; CSRF abuses the client's session.

 Is SSRF in the OWASP Top 10?